saharathkleips/QtOpenGL-ComputerGraphics/PA4/README.md

 # PA4 - Model Loading (Saharath Kleips)
 This program displays a table-like model loaded from a .obj file with a custom model loader.
 The model loader supports: vertex indices, vertex texture coordinate indices, vertex normal indices, and vertex normal indices without texture coordinate indices.
-The extra credit has also been completed with the requirement to display custom colors for each vertex fragment.
+The extra credit has also been completed with the requirement to display custom colors for each face.
+Controls found below have also been included as a way of controling how to view the model.

 **Note:** The custom model loader implementation can be found within `suzanne.cpp`.
 This will be refactored out in a later version.